Deformation (physics): Definition and formulation

-Metric tensor

-A strain field associated with a displacement is defined, at any point, by the change in length of the tangent vectors representing the speeds of arbitrarily parametrized curves passing through that point.
-A basic geometric result, due to Fréchet, von Neumann and Jordan, states that, if the lengths of the tangent vectors fulfil the axioms of a norm and the parallelogram law, then the length of a vector is the square root of the value of the quadratic form associated, by the polarization formula, with a positive definite bilinear map called the metric tensor.

-Description of deformation

 Deformation is the change in the metric properties of a continuous body, meaning that a curve drawn in the initial body placement changes its length when displaced to a curve in the final placement.
 If none of the curves changes length, it is said that a rigid body displacement occurred.

 It is convenient to identify a reference configuration or initial geometric state of the continuum body which all subsequent configurations are referenced from.
 The reference configuration need not be one the body actually will ever occupy.
 Often, the configuration at t = 0 is considered the reference configuration, κ_{0}(B).
 The configuration at the current time t is the current configuration.

 For deformation analysis, the reference configuration is identified as undeformed configuration, and the current configuration as deformed configuration.
 Additionally, time is not considered when analyzing deformation, thus the sequence of configurations between the undeformed and deformed configurations are of no interest.